batzner/emoji-diary/index.md

 ### Imprint and Privacy Policy

 The app does not track you.
-The only third-party library that it uses is [ISEmojiView](https://github.com/isaced/ISEmojiView), which does not collect data about users, as far as I know.
+The only third-party libraries that it uses are [ISEmojiView](https://github.com/isaced/ISEmojiView) and [Armchair](https://github.com/UrbanApps/Armchair), which do not collect data about users, as far as I know.
 For more information, take a look at the [simplified](https://www.iubenda.com/privacy-policy/83059905) or the [full privacy policy](https://www.iubenda.com/privacy-policy/83059905/legal).